 Source: The Verge

-Poor formatting can include things like using large blocks of text, not breaking up content into smaller paragraphs, and not using bullet points or lists.
+Poor formatting can include using large blocks of text, not breaking content into smaller paragraphs, and not using bullet points or lists.

-Additionally, using a lot of images or videos can make content appear cluttered and difficult to read.
+Additionally, using too many images or videos can make content appear cluttered and difficult to read.

-Content that has poor formats is off-putting to readers and can result in them quickly abandoning your website.
+Content with poor formatting is off-putting to readers and can lead them to quickly abandon your website.

 When content is presented in an unattractive or difficult-to-navigate format, audiences are less likely to engage with it.
 Even if a poorly designed article had better content, chances are you would still prefer the better-designed one.